 The bad news is, you all own a copy already.
 It’s the Old Testament.”

-That comes out of my own study, but President Nelson agrees.
+That comes out of my own study and experience, but President Nelson agrees.
 He has suggested that if you want to understand the temple, study the Old Testament (and Pearl of Great Price).

-Moreover, we’re probably reading in archaic KJV English, which often obscures good parallels.
-So even if we were reading it closely, we might not pick up on them because we’re reading through dirty glasses, as it were.
+Moreover, when we do read the Old Testament, we’re probably reading in archaic KJV English, which often obscures good parallels.
+So even if we were reading it closely, we might not pick up on the useful bits because we’re reading through dirty glasses, as it were.

 So if LDS who grew up reading the Bible, went to Seminary, mission, etc., can’t catch the Old Testament connections, what about a Muslim or Buddhist or Hindu who joins the Church at age 30?
 Rewriting Temple preparation in a way to ground the temple in scripture would be even more useful to people coming from a non-Christian background, since they may not be as familiar with the Bible.
-(That is, this isn’t about generic symbolism per se.
-It’s about being familiar with a particular source a particular set of symbols, rituals, and meanings.)
+Again, this isn’t about generic symbolism per se.
+It’s about being familiar with a particular source, a particular set of symbols, rituals, and meanings found in the Bible.